svikashk/incremental-development/week-3/README.md

 > Collaboration!
 This project should be completed in groups of 2-3.

-This week's project is to build your own accessible & responsive clone of the [DuckDuckGo home page](https://duckduckgo.com).
+This week's project is to build your own accessible & responsive clone of the [DuckDuckGo home page](https://duckduckgo.com/?va=z&t=hr) (long version).
 We don't expect your DOM to be identical to DuckDuckGo's, but the rendered site should be visually as close as possible.
 If you would like to use a CSS framework, go for it!
 Just be sure everyone in your team uses it ;)

 Unlike the last two weeks, this project does not have a video tutorial for you to follow.
 This week you will also expected to do your best at writing _accessible_ HTML including correct Semantic HTML and ARIA.
 Pay special attention to points of user interaction like the search field and submit button.